Vryntel/Form-Duplicator/README.md

 Form to duplicate: The public form url you need to duplicate

-Generated Form: After the script execution, it will display the duplicated form url (Editor page)
+Generated Form: After the script execution, it will display your duplicated form url (Editor page)

 ### Not duplicated

 Some Form settings, question and question properties cannot be setted programmaticaly with Google Apps Script, because of the lack of methods / Object or due to open bugs.
-If the script find some of these element will print every not duplicated settings of the form in this sheet.
+If the script find some of these element, it will print every not duplicated settings of the form in this sheet.

 Here is a list of things that cannot be duplicated from a Form with this tool: